-13. - (1) A local fisheries committee in England may take proceedings in respect of any offence occurring within the district of the committee under article 3 of this Order.
+13. - (1) A local fisheries committee in Wales may take proceedings in respect of any offence occurring within the district of the committee under article 3 of this Order.

-(2) For the purpose of paragraph (1) of this article the district of a local fisheries committee shall be deemed to extend throughout the area of any council in England liable to pay, or contribute to the payment of, the expenses of the committee, except that the powers conferred by that paragraph on any fishery officer of a local fisheries committee shall not be exercisable in respect of any matter arising within the limits of any market under the control of the council of any district.
+(2) For the purpose of paragraph (1) of this article the district of a local fisheries committee shall be deemed to extend throughout the area of any council in Wales liable to pay, or contribute to the payment of, the expenses of the committee, except that the powers conferred by that paragraph on any fishery officer of a local fisheries committee shall not be exercisable in respect of any matter arising within the limits of any market under the control of the council of any district.

-Admissibility in evidence of logbooks and other documents 14. - (1) Any - of Regulation 2847/93 shall, in any proceedings in England or Northern Ireland for a relevant offence, be evidence of the matters stated therein.
+Admissibility in evidence of logbooks and other documents 14. - (1) Any(a) logbook kept under Articles 6, 17.2 or 28c;

-- (a) logbook kept under Articles 6, 17.2 or 28c; - (b) declaration submitted under Articles 8.1, 11, 12, 17.2 or 28f; - (c) effort report completed under Articles 19b and 19c; - (d) document drawn up under Articles 9 or 13;
+(b) declaration submitted under Articles 8.1, 11, 12, 17.2 or 28f;

+(c) effort report completed under Articles 19b and 19c;

+(d) document drawn up under Articles 9 or 13;

-(e) document containing required information received by a fisheries monitoring centre established under Article 3.7,
+(e) document containing required information received by a fisheries monitoring centre established under Article 3.7, of Regulation 2847/93 shall, in any proceedings for a relevant offence, be evidence of the matters stated therein.

-(2) For the purpose of paragraph (1), "required information" shall mean -
+(2) For the purpose of paragraph (1), "required information" ("gwybodaeth a fynnwyd") shall mean-